- The takeaway from this episode is … having gratitude expects nothing and appreciates everything.

 It sounds simple enough.
 So why are most people lacking in gratitude?
 In fact, most people seem to go the opposite way, into feelings of lack.

 Most people don’t appreciate what they do have and want more of what they don’t have.

 So if it’s true that, if you’re grateful for your life more things will come into it to be grateful for – why aren’t you grateful for what you have right now?
 Let’s start with less materialism.
 If you desire less materialism or even have less than most people and you are grateful for what you have you become even more grateful when even a little more shows up.
-You meet many people who don’t have a lot yet seem to be very happy.
+You meet many people who don’t have a lot, yet seem to be very happy.
 They even seem to be more spiritual and conscious.
-It may even mystify you to why they could be so happy with less.
-It’s not the way of the world.
+It may even mystify you as to why they could be so happy with less.

 The idea that more will make you happier is what people have been taught.
 People who have been grateful for what they have also possessed more self-control.
 They actually enjoy having less, less to worry about, less to pay for, less to clean, less to insure, less to manage and think about.
 With less, they seem to have a lot more peace of mind.
 They are a lot happier and more optimistic about life.
 How can this be?

 You are bombarded daily with ads telling you what you need to have to be happy, to fit in, and to be normal.
 Yet these people, without all these things, are happier, more grateful, and more optimistic about life.
 What’s wrong with this picture?

 If you could turn off the distractions of ads telling you what you need to be happy, all the diseases you might have that you need to ask your doctor about because now there’s a new pill for it, or some quick-fix to increase your self-esteem you wouldn’t have to go out and buy things you don’t need with money you don’t have anymore.